davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 correlated with demand, and inversely correlated with supply.
 If demand increases, price tends to rise (all else being equal).
 If supply increases, price tends to fall (all else being equal).
-This is economics 101.
+This is Economics 101.

-In a bank-run situation, there would be a massive surge in circulating Bitcoin (supply) coupled with a concurrent drop in demand.
+In a bank-run situation, there would be a massive surge in circulating Bitcoin (increased supply) coupled with a concurrent drop in demand.
 This would constitute a double blow to price.

 What's less obvious is that there is a liquidity problem in cryptocurrency